Last Updated on

 You can stay where you are and cut back some of the hours.
 Many employers realize the value they have in seasoned employees and may be willing to keep that experience in-house by allowing part time work.
 Other employers are willing to re-engage a retiring employee as a consultant.
 If you own your own firm, this idea can be a no-brainer.
 Your successor – or the kids, if they took over – might benefit significantly by keeping you around a while longer.

 You can also start a second career.
-By this, we mean working where you’ve not worked before – perhaps doing something you love, but have never been able to pursue extensively, or by working in an industry which overwhelmingly uses part-time workers.
-This strategy gaining popularity.
+Start doing something you love that you previously did not have time to do.
+Work in an industry which overwhelmingly uses part-time workers.
+Jobs like these are quickly gaining popularity for many retirees.
 According to a study by the MetLife Foundation, about 9 million Americans have launched these “encore careers”.
 More than 80% of the survey respondents said that these encore jobs gave them a “tremendous amount” or “quit a bit” of satisfaction during retirement.
 These encore jobs also create extra money during retirement which can dramatically improve a retiree’s financial situation.

 Look At Social Security Strategically

 Social Security plays a big role in the success of a retirement plan.
 Social Security benefits are a good source of steady income, but choosing when to start collecting these benefits is important.
-Ideally, you don’t want to start taking benefits until you reach your “full retirement age” – the age at which you’re eligible to receive your full Social Security benefits.
+Ideally, you don’t want to start taking benefits until you’re eligible to receive your full Social Security benefits.

-If you have any questions, or just want a second opinion, please feel free to call us and schedule a free consultation.
+If you have any questions, or just want a second opinion, feel free to reach out and schedule a free consultation meeting.